 Please note that the Northern Ireland Residential Property Price Index, used as a component source in the production of the new UK HPI remains an official statistic (i.e. this is not classified as experimental).

 - RoS began compiling quarterly statistics on the housing market with the completion of the extension of the Land Register to all counties in Scotland in April 2003.
-The differences in methodology between our quarterly statistics and the HPI are highlighted here.
-Charts are also available on our website to allow comparison between the two publications and to explain the key differences.
+View the differences in methodology between our quarterly statistics and the HPI, which includes charts detailing the comparison between the two publications and to explain the key differences.

 - Registers of Scotland (RoS) is the government department responsible for compiling and maintaining registers relating to property and other legal documents in Scotland.
 RoS records and safeguards the rights of the individual while providing open access to information on the registers.